-Because we expect it censorship, it becomes almost invisible.
+Because we expect censorship, it becomes almost invisible.
 Almost every type of group from the local Church to Facebook has community standards.
 This is another way of saying you agree to their censorship and suppression.
-If you don’t agree, you can’t take part.
+If you disagree, you can’t take part.

 The Most Asked Questions About Censorship

 Why are most books banned?
 That’s simple.
-The book presents ideas, subject matter, or facts that don’t support the popular cultural narrative.
+The book presents ideas, subject matter, or facts that don’t support the prevalent cultural narrative.

 What are the basic arguments for and against the suppression of information?
-As we stated above, the basic argument for censorship is the assumption we need protection from some threat.
+As we stated above, the basic argument for censorship is based on the assumption we need protection from some threat.
 Freedom of expression is the major argument against suppression.
-It is better to know than to be kept in the dark.
+It is better to know than to stay in the dark.

 Censorship Becomes Accepted

 Many things are subject to censoring.
-For example, banning books or their sources, banning films, or editing them.
+Books, films, and social media are banned or edited to remove things they don’t like.
 Restricting language, art, and pictures is a form of censorship.
 There are obvious and subtle types of censoring.
 Promoting biased and prejudiced opinions while excluding differing viewpoints or facts is censorship.

-For example, despite creating many works for the Church, they tried Galileo Galilei for heresy in 1632.
-They found his book “Dialogue Concerning the Two Chief World Systems,” a threat.
+For example, despite creating many works of art for the Church, they tried Galileo Galilei for heresy in 1632.
+They found his book “Dialogue Concerning the Two Chief World Systems” (1) a threat.
 This book a well-accepted theory for the cosmology of the universe.
 It presents our solar system with the sun at the center instead of the Earth.
 This idea was a challenge to the authority of the Church.